ghiscoding/microcli/README.md

 ## cli-nano

-Super small custom CLI similar to `Yargs` but much smaller, it uses a similar approach to NodeJS `parseArgs()` to create command-line tool (aka CLI).
-It is much more complete than NodeJS `parseArgs()` since it supports Positional Arguments, negated flags and also accepts both syntax `--camelCase` and/or `--kebab-case`.
+Simple library to create command-line tool (aka CLI) which is quite similar to `Yargs`, it is as configurable as Yargs but in a fraction of its size.
+The library is also inspired by NodeJS `parseArgs()` to create command-line tool (aka CLI) but is a lot more complete into what we need to create a more complete CLI.

 ### Features
 - Parses arguments
+- Supports defining Positional arguments
+  - Supports Variadic args, aka 1 or more positional args
-- Converts flags to camelCase
+- Automatically converts flags to camelCase
+  - accepts both `--camelCase` or `--kebab-case`
 - Negates flags when using the `--no-` prefix
-- Outputs version when `--version`
+- Outputs version, when defined, when using `--version`
-- Outputs description and supplied help text when `--help`
+- Outputs description and supplied help text when using `--help`
 - Supports defining `required` options
 - Supports `default` values
 - No dependencies!